The listings featured on this site are from companies from which this site receives compensation. Read the

 7. Young People Waste More Food

-Statistically, young people aged 18-24 are likely to waste more food, highlighting the generational differences in attitudes towards food and food waste overall.
-Young families and high-income households earning over $100,000 are also the biggest food wasters worldwide.
+According to statistics, people in the 18-24 age group tend to waste more food, showing a contrast in attitudes towards food and food waste as a whole between different generations.
+In particular, young families and high-income households earning over $100,000 are among the biggest food wasters globally.

-While our grandparents grew up in a post-war world with rationed food, younger generations in developed countries don’t share the same cultural experiences.
-With social media food influencers and the perfect Instagram-able picture — plus a “live to eat” culture — is it any wonder that younger adults simply don’t see the value in the food on their plate?
+While our grandparents grew up in a post-war era with limited food availability and rationing, younger generations in developed countries haven’t shared the same cultural experiences.
+Factors like social media food influencers and the pursuit of the perfect Instagram-worthy picture, combined with a "live to eat" mindset, have shaped the perspective of younger adults.
+Consequently, it's not surprising that they may fail to recognize the value of the food on their plates.

 8. The True Cost of Food Waste

-The total cost of food waste is even more shocking, estimated at $1 trillion, and it’s showing no signs of slowing down.
-In fact, we are wasting more food than ever — and it’s set to increase by 33% in the next decade.
+The total cost of food waste is even more alarming at an estimated $1 trillion, and this figure shows no signs of going down.
+It’s actually set to increase by 33% in the next decade as we continue to waste more and more food.

 9. Food Waste Is Causing an Environmental Impact